rashmi-qa-algoza/drafters-ai-qa-docs/flows/registration.md

 - OTP expires after the configured validity period.
 - User can request OTP resend after countdown completion.

+### Security Rules

+- Google reCAPTCHA v3 is executed automatically when the user submits the registration form.
+- If reCAPTCHA v3 validation fails or returns a low confidence score, Google reCAPTCHA v2 challenge is displayed.
+- OTP generation and account registration proceed only after successful reCAPTCHA verification.
+- If the user fails or cancels the reCAPTCHA v2 challenge, the registration request is not processed.

 ---

 # 8. Validation Rules